deperkenne/DataStream/README.md

 For example, if your VM IP address is 192.168.178.100, Kafka will be accessible at 192.168.178.100:9092, and PostgreSQL will be accessible at 192.168.178.100:5432.

+### git action for CI/CD
+To automate the testing and deployment of your application, you can use GitHub Actions.
+Below is an example of a GitHub Actions workflow configuration to ensure the application works as expected.
+You can modify this workflow.yml file according to your specific needs or the stack you're using.
+For instance, I have configured it to work with an Ubuntu server that I deployed in my virtual machine (VM).
+If you use a different server or stack, you can adjust the setup steps accordingly.

 ### Tech Stack Used
 - Data injection: API, Kafka
 - Processing & Analysis: Python (Pandas, apache spark and sparkStreaming)
 - Data Storage: Kafka,PostgresSQL
 - Visualization: Power BI
+- CI/CD: git action

 ## Screenshots